-3.7.3 Surveys and tests stated in the present Section of the Rules shall precede the approval of the method.
+3.7.3 Surveys and tests stated in this Section shall precede the approval of the method.

 3.7.4 Personnel involved in the works shall be properly qualified and attested.

 3.7.5 In the method of joints connection the following shall be reflected: the applied materials, tools and accessories, the requirements on preparation of joints, temperature conditions, the requirements on dimensions and tolerances, as well as the acceptance criteria upon the work and testing completion.